igakilab/gopigo/ipblteachingmaterials/04_mini_game.md

-# Overview of the Real World Game Programming Shooting Competition Rule for minigame (2nd day)
+# Overview of the Real World Game Programming Shooting Competition Rule for minigame
 - Each team has 2 robots.
 One is Shooter, another is Guard.
 - Shooter shoots photos of 3 targets many times with picamera.
   - Each field has 3 targets, yellow, green and blue.
 - Guard protects them not to be shot from Shooter.
-- In a mini game, let's play an in-team match with a Shooter / Guard robot
+- In a mini game, let's play an in-team match with a Shooter / Guard robot.

 ## Field
 - The following figure represents the competition field (1.5m * 2.5m).